symfonycorp/symfony-cloud-docs/troubleshooting.rst

-Being able to rename the default branch on SymfonyCloud has many technical implications on the infrastructure that makes impossible for us to support this use case it at the moment.
-Work is currently being done to support this in the future.
+Being able to rename the default branch on SymfonyCloud has many technical implications on the infrastructure that makes impossible for us to support this use case at the moment.
+Work is currently in progress to support this in the future.

 In the meantime, one can work with another name locally by using the following